-This policy will apply to all Trust employees in respect of potential matters of misconduct, including medical employees.
 For misconduct relating to medical employees the Maintaining High Professional Standards should be also considered and this process is detailed within the Appendix 2 & 3.
 The policy does not apply to the following:

-- Capability due to Performance Management Issues Please refer to the Working Better Together Capability Process - Capability due to III Health Please refer to the Management of Sickness Absence Policy (HR03). - Grievances these should be addressed in accordance with the Trust's Grievance and Disputes Policy & Procedure (HR02) - ➤ Bullying and Harassment concerns these should be dealt with via the Trust's Dignity at Work Policy in the first instance.
-Where it is found that employees have breached the Dignity at Work Policy by using bullying, harassing or discriminatory behaviours these will then be addressed through the Disciplinary Policy, via a disciplinary hearing. - Agency workers, work experience students, contractors and employees of other Organisations that are on site and volunteers.
+- Capability due to Performance Management Issues Please refer to the Capability Process - Capability due to III Health Please refer to the Management of Sickness Absence Policy (HR03). - Grievances these should be addressed in accordance with the Trust's Grievance and Disputes Policy & Procedure (HR02) - Bullying and Harassment concerns these should be dealt with via the Trust's Dignity at Work Policy in the first instance.
+Where it is found that employees have breached the Dignity at Work Policy by using bullying, harassing or discriminatory behaviours these will then be addressed through the Disciplinary Policy, via a disciplinary hearing. - > Agency workers, TSS workers, work experience students, contractors and employees of other Organisations that are on site and volunteers.

-1.3 Principles
+Principles (Beliefs) 1.3

+We want to create a positive workplace culture where we all take responsibility for our own behaviour and contribute to our culture.
 We aim to treat all employees in a fair, effective, consistent and supportive way in relation to conduct matters and consider these matters promptly and impartially.